Introduction

 The Mahabharata is not only a story of war.
 It is the field where Dharma becomes difficult.

-Bhima and Arjuna were both great personalities.
+The Mahabharath shows that Bhima and Arjuna were both great personalities.
 Yet even they were not free from weakness.
 The epic shows that Bhima was sometimes overcome by appetite and force.

 Arjuna was sometimes touched by pride and confusion.
 At times, they consulted Sri Krishna.
 At other times, they acted according to their own will.
 This made outcomes uncertain.
 They also paid a price for it.